MicrosoftDocs/xamarin-docs/docs/ios/get-started/installation/index.md

 ms.technology: xamarin-ios
 author: lobrien
 ms.author: laobri
-ms.date: 12/02/2016
+ms.date: 10/05/2018
 ---
 # Xamarin.iOS Installation

 ## Required Components

 To build for Xamarin.iOS, the following are required:

--	 the latest iOS SDK.
+- the latest iOS SDK
--	 the latest version of Xcode.
+- the latest version of Xcode
--	 Mac OS X Sierra(10.12) and above.
+- macOS High Sierra (10.13) and above

 The latest version of Xcode can be downloaded from the [iOS Developer Center](https://developer.apple.com/devcenter/ios/index.action#downloads) (login required), or via the Mac App Store: